Cornelii/TIL/c_cpp__/Cpp_basics.md

 ```

 ##### iii.
 Function prototype
-funtion heading without its body, terminated with semicolon ;
+funtion heading without its body, but with semicolon ;

 ##### iv. return
 Return can only return one value.(last value.)